Book Publishers NAICS 513130

 Recent Developments

-• Book publishing industry employment decreased slightly while wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
-Personal consumption expenditures, an indicator of book sales, increased moderately during 2024, according to the US Bureau of Economic Analysis.
+- Book publishing industry employment and wages for nonsupervisory employees increased slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics.
+Book directory and mailing list and other publisher industry revenue decreased 0.4% year over year but increased 13.0% month over month during the second quarter of 2025, according to the US Census Bureau.

 Industry Revenue